Cervical Dysplasia (cont.)

 Loop electrosurgical excision procedure (LEEP)

 Loop electrosurgical excision procedure, also known as LEEP, is an inexpensive, simple technique that uses a radio-frequency current to remove abnormal areas.
 It is similar, but less extensive than a cone biopsy.
 It has an advantage over the destructive techniques in that an intact tissue sample for analysis can be obtained for pathologic study.
 Vaginal discharge and spotting may occur after this procedure.
-Complications rarely occur in women undergoing LEEP, and include cervical narrowing (stenosis) that may interfere with fertility and also premature labor.
+Complications rarely occur in women undergoing LEEP, and include cervical narrowing (stenosis) that may interfere with fertility and potentiall cause premature labor in a subsequent pregnancy.

 Cold knife cone biopsy (conization)